BAfsharmanesh/quera_mine_problem/README.md

 tranform_wood = []

 ```
 - **Learning**: I used epoch=40 with early stoping.
-Learning curve of both models are depicted follow.
+The learning curves of both models are shown below:.

 <div align="center">